jake314159/SwarmSimulator/readme.md

     Requires the display to be enabled

 -E <ENV_NAME>
-    Specifies the enviroment to run the simulation in Default is none
+    Specifies the environment to run the simulation in Default is none
-    Avalible environments:
+    Available environments:
         - FOOD
-            Food is spread out throughout the enviroment and can be consumed by agents
+            Food is spread out throughout the environment and can be consumed by agents

+--RunTime <FRAMES>
+    Specifies the number of frames to run the simulation for
 ```